 - Feeling lonely: call a friend or family member, write in your journal, or read a book

 In these cases, sugar is a temporary relief to soothe unwanted feelings, but it doesn’t actually fix the problem.
-If you really want to change your relationship with sugar, you will have to dig a little deeper to support your emotions.
+If you really want to change your relationship with sugar and reduce cravings, you will have to dig a little deeper to support your emotions.